harish00506/Zentrax/README.md

 3. **Wait for initialization:**
    - Camera will open (for gesture mode)
    - Microphone will be detected
-   - AI model will connect (if Ollama is running)
+   - Zentrax will greet you when ready

 ### Wake Phrase

-The default wake phrase is **"hello"**.
-Say "hello" followed by your command:
+The default wake phrase is **"Zentrax"**.
+Just say:

-> "Hello, open Chrome"
+> "Hey Zentrax, open Chrome"
-> "Hello, what is my battery percentage?"
+> "Zentrax, what is my battery percentage?"
-> "Hello, search for PDFs"
+> "Hey Zentrax, search for PDFs"

+Other accepted wake phrases: "Hey Zentrax", "Hi Zentrax", "OK Zentrax", "Hello"

 ### Switching Modes